dannysperry/react-pokedex-assignment/README.md

 1. Create a list view with hard coded pokémon names.
 Feel free to use any pokémon.(api/v2/pokemon will show you available pokémon names)
 2. Implement a filter search bar above of the pokémon list to filter your pokémon by name
 3. Style the [List view](https://github.com/dannysperry/react-pokedex-assignment/blob/master/list_poke.png)
+  * You don't need to worry about having images or pokemon numbers at this point.
+That will be step 11.
 4. Setup `ReactRouter` with a root route that renders the List view.
-5. Add another Route that points to `/:pokémon_name` and renders a [Detail view](https://github.com/dannysperry/react-pokedex-assignment/blob/master/detail_poke.png).
+5. Add another Route that accepts a dynamic name like `pokemon/:pokémon_name` which renders a Detail view component.
-  * Make sure List view and Detail View use seperate Components
+  * Make sure the List view and the Detail View use seperate Components.
 6. Allow clicking a pokémon name to load the Detail view for that pokémon.
 7. Connect the List view to [The open Pokemon API](https://pokeapi.co/api/v2/pokemon) using `fetch`
   * Change hard coded list into fetch response.